• Skip to primary navigation

 one glass of sparkling berry lemonade with a strawberry on the rim

-• (lemonade) Copycat Starbucks passion tea lemonade
+• Copycat Starbucks passion tea lemonade

-Did you make this berry lemonade?
+Did you make this sparkling berry lemonade?
 Leave me a comment & rating to share how it turned out!

 5 from 10 votes

-Course Drinks
+Course: Drinks

-Cuisine American
+Cuisine: American

-Prep Time 10 minutes
+Prep Time: 10 minutes minutes

-Total Time 10 minutes
+Total Time: 10 minutes minutes

 Equipment